Barik card: Pilot test

-In 2004 a pilot test was carried out in which the Barik card could be used in certain stations and/or lines of Metro Bilbao, Bilbobus and BizkaiBus, and the cards could be top up at ATMs Bilbao Bizkaia Kutxa and BBVA.
+In 2004 a pilot test was carried out in which the Barik card could be used in certain stations and/or lines of the Bilbao Metro, Bilbobus and BizkaiBus, and the cards could be top up at ATMs Bilbao Bizkaia Kutxa and BBVA.

 In the test 650 people were selected, thus issuing 650 cards.
-These could be used in the stations of Moyua Station, Areeta Station, Barakaldo Station and Sopelana Station of Metro Bilbao, on the lines Munguía-Bilbao (Archanda tunnels) and Bermeo-Munguía- UPV / EHU-Cruces / Gurutzeta of Bizkaibus, and on the line San Adrián-San Ignacio of Bilbobus.
+These could be used in the stations of Eliptikoa station, Areeta station, Barakaldo station and Sopelana station of the Bilbao Metro, on the lines Munguía-Bilbao (Archanda tunnels) and Bermeo-Munguía- UPV / EHU-Cruces / Gurutzeta of Bizkaibus, and on the line San Adrián-San Ignacio of Bilbobus.

 The pilot test lasted six months, and was considered "a success" by the Biscay Transport Consortium.
 However, its implementation suffered constant delays, initially announcing that it would be introduced in 2006; the date of June 2009 was later announced, and then delayed again in late 2010 or early 2011.

 Finally, and after five years of delays, in 2009 he Biscay Transport Consortium launched the Barik project.

 Final roll-out

 On September 29, 2011, the issuance of the first personalized Barik cards began.
-Since October 2011, 30,000 users have been testing the Barik card in the Metro Bilbao.
+Since October 2011, 30,000 users have been testing the Barik card in the Bilbao Metro.
 Over the following months, new transportation companies were incorporated.
 The definitive implementation was from September 30, 2012, the date on which the system was opened to all users in phase, being available to the general public (last phase) on October 11, 2012.
 It coexisted with old paper and magnetic tickets until December 31, 2013, date in which tickets were definitively retreat.

 July 2015: Extension of the original validity from four years to seven years.

 December 2015: Top up via the Internet.

 February 2016: Top up in NFC mobile phones.

 November 2016: Pre-purchasing of the season tickets.

 March 2017: CTB's new multi-modal season tickets.

 Popularity

-In March 2014, it was announced that the one million card was sold.
+In March 2014, it was announced that the one million cards were sold.

-On 2014, it was announced that 100 million trips were exceeded.
+In 2014, it was announced that 100 million trips were exceeded.

-On 2018, it was announced that the 80% of public transport trips are already paid with the Barik.
+In 2018, it was announced that the 80% of public transport trips are already paid with the Barik.

-On 2025, the mobile Barik was implemented.
+In 2025, the mobile Barik was implemented.